Canon M10 vs Sony RX10 IV

-The Canon EOS M10 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were officially introduced, respectively, in October 2015 and September 2017.
+The Canon EOS M10 and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in October 2015 and September 2017.
 The M10 is a mirrorless interchangeable lens camera, while the RX10 IV is a fixed lens compact.
 The cameras are based on an APS-C (M10) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon M10 vs Sony RX10 IV

 An illustration of the physical size and weight of the Canon M10 and the Sony RX10 IV is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents 100 percent across all the size and weight measures).